habibwritescode/penny-wise/README.md

 # Pennywise

-### Overview
+## Overview

-A brief introduction to what the app does:
-> Pennywise is a personal finance app designed to help users track transactions, manage budgets, organize savings pots, and monitor recurring bills in one place.
+Pennywise is a personal finance app designed to help users track transactions, manage budgets, organize savings pots, and monitor recurring bills in one place.

 ---